MZabek/UMSumSem/README.md

 2. UpdateSchedFromCheckIns.py checks the google form online with responses from check ins and updates the database.
    - As of 5/29 it does noting with cancelations, however.
 Keep this in mind.

+##### Dependencies

+I have tried to run this on a very old Ubuntu MATE laptop.
+I had to install:

+1. pip and google-api-python-client
+2. instal bundle for ruby if you want to see the website locally (Is it possible to skip this in make file?)
+   1. gem install bundle
+   2. bundle install in website directory (which is kinda problematic)

+If I were super cool this might be in Docker?
+Or it would just live on the cloud in AWS?

 ## Things that have to be done manually:

 We still haven't: